canonical/spark-client-snap/docs/tutorial/shell.md

 It's a useful tool to quickly validate your assumptions about Spark in Scala before finding out after an actual long running job failure.

 Great!
-Let us test out our spark-shell setup with the official Pi example from the Spark distribution.
+Let us test out our spark-shell setup with a simple example.

 ```shell
 $ spark-client.spark-shell